MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

     ```python
     import qsharp
-    from NamespaceName import MeasureSuperposition, MeasureSuperpositionArray
+    from Superposition import MeasureSuperposition, MeasureSuperpositionArray
     ```

     With the `qsharp` module imported, you can also import callables directly from the Q# library namespaces.